TerribleDev/StandardStack/README.md

 *NUnit

+## Rake Tasks

-## This has some basic rake tasks as well for building and what not
+This has some basic rake tasks as well for building and what not